yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 one that synchronizes to the hot-standby master, so time synchronization can continue to keep the difference of clocks in the network below the required limit.

-..
-TODO there is no difference in time sync at all; abban tortenik valtozas h melyik az aktiv clock
+.. **TODO** there is no difference in time sync at all; abban tortenik valtozas h melyik az aktiv clock -> dont know if this is needed

+.. note:: There is no difference in time synchronization at all in the three configurations.
+The difference is in which clocks/domains are active.

 ..
 Here is the configuration: